vaskalas/bento-demo/README.md

 1. With the application running go to [http://localhost:8888/h2-console/](http://localhost:8888/h2-console/)
 2. Make sure Driver Class is `org.h2.Driver`
 3. Enter `jdbc:h2:mem:AZ;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE` in the JDBC Url
-4. Once your in you can view the saved steps in the STEPS table
+4. Once you're in, you can view the saved steps in the STEPS table